-SINGAPORE — The Ministry of Health (MOH) confirmed 11 new cases of COVID-19 in Singapore on Thursday (18 February), taking the country's total case count to 59,832.
+SINGAPORE — The Ministry of Health (MOH) confirmed 11 new COVID-19 cases in Singapore on Tuesday (9 February), taking the country’s total case count to 59,732.

-"There are 11 imported cases, who had already been placed on Stay-Home Notice upon arrival in Singapore," said the ministry.
+Of the 11 imported cases, 10 had been placed on Stay-Home Notice upon arrival in Singapore.

-One is a work pass holder who arrived from the United Arab Emirates.
+• one is a dependant’s pass holder who arrived from India.

-Seven others are work permit holders who arrived from India, Indonesia, and the Philippines, of whom five are foreign domestic workers.
+• three are work permit holders who arrived from Indonesia and the Philippines, all of whom are foreign domestic workers.

-The MOH noted that the number of new cases in the community has decreased from seven cases in the week before to three in the past week.
-The number of unlinked cases in the community has also decreased from six in the week before to one in the past week.
+Overall, the number of new cases in the community has increased from three cases in the week before to four cases in the past week.
+The number of unlinked cases in the community has also increased from two cases in the week before to four cases in the past week.

 99% of total cases have recovered, 1 in ICU

-With three more patients discharged from hospitals or community isolation facilities on Thursday, 59,679 cases – or 99.8 per cent of the total – have fully recovered from the infection.
+With 22 more patients discharged from hospitals or community isolation facilities on Tuesday, 59,506 cases – or 99.6 per cent of the total – have fully recovered from the infection.

-Most of the 20 hospitalised cases are stable or improving, and one is in the intensive care unit.
+Most of the 40 hospitalised cases are stable or improving, and one in the intensive care unit.

 Apart from 29 patients who have died from COVID-19 complications, 15 others who tested positive for the virus were determined to have died from unrelated causes, including three whose deaths were attributed to a heart attack and another four, whose deaths were attributed to coronary heart disease.